100% P&T Playbook

 • 100% (including IU) usually qualifies for comprehensive VA dental under Class IV.

 • Expect cleanings, fillings, crowns, and major work when clinically indicated.
-Schedule a dental intake as soon as you’re in the system.

 Vision & eyeglasses